Proactive AI Adoption can be Threatening: When Help Backfires: Abstract

 \section{Abstract}

 Artificial intelligence (AI) assistants are increasingly embedded in workplace tools, raising the question of how initiative-taking shapes adoption.
 Prior work highlights trust and expectation mismatches as barriers, but the underlying psychological mechanisms remain unclear.
-Drawing on self-affirmation and social exchange theories, we theorize that unsolicited help elicits self-threat, reducing willingness to accept assistance, likelihood of future use, and performance expectancy.
+Drawing on self-affirmation and social exchange theories, we theorize that unsolicited help elicits self-threat, thereby reducing willingness to accept help, likelihood of future use, and performance expectancy of AI.
 We report two vignette-based experiments (Study~1: $N=761$; Study~2: $N=571$, preregistered).
 Study~1 compared anticipatory and reactive help provided by an AI vs. a human, while Study~2 distinguished between \emph{offering} (suggesting help) and \emph{providing} (acting automatically).
-In Study 1, AI help was more threatening than human help.
-Across both studies, anticipatory help increased perceived threat and reduced adoption outcomes.
-Our findings identify self-threat as a mechanism explaining why proactive AI features may backfire and suggest design implications for AI initiative.
+In Study 1, AI reactive help was more threatening than reactive human help.
+Across both studies, anticipatory help increased user's self-threat and reduced adoption outcomes.
+Our findings identify self-threat as a mechanism through which anticipatory help, a proactive AI feature, may backfire, and suggest design implications to be tested in interactive systems.

 \keywords{Generative AI; Mixed-initiative interfaces; AI in the workplace}